booklore-app/booklore-docs/docs/email-setup.md

 - Check if the recipient needs to whitelist your Gmail address
 - For Kindle users, ensure your Gmail address is added to their approved email list in their Amazon account settings

+### Permission and Visibility Issues

+**❌ Cannot See Email Settings**

+- Verify you have email permission in your Booklore account
+- Contact your administrator to request email access
+- Check that you're logged into the correct account

+**❌ Cannot See Other Users' Providers**

+- This is expected behavior - email configurations are personal to each user
+- Each user must set up their own email providers and recipients
+- If you need to send using different credentials, create a new provider in your account

 ---

 ## 🔒 Security Best Practices